smartgh0/SharepointListTimeTracker/README.md

 Clock In/Out: Track the start and end of tasks with a simple click.
 Task Description: Enter a task description before clocking in.
 Generate Weekly PDF Summary: Create a PDF summarizing hours worked, task descriptions, and clock-in/out times.
 SharePoint Integration: Upload task data (task description, clock-in/out time, etc.) directly to a SharePoint list.
+This means you should have your sharepoint list ready.
+For help on creating the list on sharepoint contact me.
 Settings: Configure SharePoint client settings directly within the app.

 # Requirements